 Purple Dead Nettle

 Purple dead nettle is another plant you have likely seen often, even if you didn’t know what it was at the time.
-It grows readily in most places and again is seen as a weed with most people not realizing how amazing and beneficial they are.
+It grows readily in most places and is again seen as a weed, with most people not realizing how amazing they are.

 It’s super easy to forage for purple dead nettle, since it’s likely in your yard or somewhere close!
 This is one edible weed you don’t want to pass up.